haysconun/blastospim-processing-pipeline-Jupyter/README.md

 ## Correction of segmentation and tracking

 See documentation of ImageJ plugin tool AnnotatorJ version 1.6 ( https://github.com/PrincetonUniversity/blastospim-processing-pipeline ).

-Tree correction tool -- Aaron's?
+Tree visualization and correction tool -- Aaron's?